MicrosoftDocs/sdk-api/sdk-api-src/content/sspi/nf-sspi-encryptmessage.md

 req.lib: Secur32.lib
 req.dll: Secur32.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - EncryptMessage
+ - sspi/EncryptMessage
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - DllExport
 api_location:
  - Secur32.dll
  - sspicli.dll
 api_name:
  - EncryptMessage
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # EncryptMessage function

 ## -description

 The <b>EncryptMessage (Digest)</b> function encrypts a message to provide <a href="https://docs.microsoft.com/windows/desktop/SecGloss/p-gly">privacy</a>. <b>EncryptMessage (Digest)</b> allows the application to choose among <a href="https://docs.microsoft.com/windows/desktop/SecGloss/c-gly">cryptographic algorithms</a> supported by the chosen mechanism.
 The <b>EncryptMessage (Digest)</b> function uses the <a href="https://docs.microsoft.com/windows/desktop/SecGloss/s-gly">security context</a> referenced by the context handle.
 Some packages do not have messages to be encrypted or decrypted but rather provide an integrity <a href="https://docs.microsoft.com/windows/desktop/SecGloss/h-gly">hash</a> that can be checked.